KAwotwe/emma-digital-twin-mcp/STEP10_VOICE_INTEGRATION.md

 ## 🔒 Security Notes

 ### ⚠️ **IMPORTANT:**
-Your API key `sk_b2107dbae266aabfeda89f17f1c7a426f2e4fb39339d3483` is visible in this documentation.
-Consider rotating it after deployment:
+Your API key is stored securely in `.env.local` and Vercel environment variables.
+For additional security:

 1. Go to: https://elevenlabs.io/app/settings/api-keys
-2. Delete the old key
+2. Verify your key is named appropriately (e.g., "DigitalTwin1")
-3. Generate new key
+3. Rotate keys periodically for security
-4. Update `.env.local` and Vercel environment variables
+4. Never commit API keys to version control

 ### **Environment Variable Management:**
 - ✅ API key stored in `.env.local` (not committed to Git)